btubbs/pomegranate/README.md

 1. As a standalone command line tool (`pmg`).
 2. As a library (`github.com/btubbs/pomegranate`) in your own Go project.
-3. Use `ts` flag if you prefer to use timestamps over auto-incrementing integers.

 ### Using `pmg`
 #### Create initial migration